2026 Caminos

 A full year of inspiration, connection, camaraderie, and coaching — before, during, and after your Camino — to help you make the most of this special experience

-A warm, supportive community of women in midlife-ish to share this unforgettable experience.
+A warm, supportive community of women in midlife-ish to share this unforgettable adventure.
 Our groups are typically 12 - 16 people

 2 top-notch, bilingual guides who are Spanish or live in Spain year-round.
 Our Fresco Tours guides are the best — kind, helpful, funny, open, supportive.
 They make sure you know the way, share the history and mystery of the Camino, point out the best places to take a break, book massages, and take care of all your logistics along the Camino